 - You will learn how to plan and manage your time.

 - You will learn how to improve your memory.

 - You will learn effective and efficient study skills that help you get the most out of your college classes (e.g., active listening, reading, note-taking, and test preparation.)

 - You will learn how to improve your test-taking skills.

 - You will learn how to manage stress.

 - You will explore and identify personal, academic and career goals for the future.

 After testing and meeting with a counselor, register for your classes through myWNC.
 Check the first date registration opens on the Dates and Deadlines calendar.

 Step 8: Pay Fees

 When you register for your classes, it generates charges for tuition and fees.
 These charges must be paid no later than 5 pm on the Friday two weeks before classes begin to ensure that you are not dropped from your classes.
-After that date, unpaid balance is subject to a late payment fee of 10% or $10, whichever is greater.
+Check the payment deadlines on the Dates and Deadlines calendar for all payment deadlines.